Menopause symptoms: here’s what you need to know.

-Henpicked: When it comes to menopausal symptoms, everyone recognises hot flushes.
+Henpicked: When it comes to menopause, everyone recognises hot flushes.
 But it’s much more than that, isn’t it?

 Dr Dawn Harper: Absolutely.
 And you’re completely right.
 If I walked down a street and asked the first 100 people I met what they thought the symptoms of menopause were, the majority would come up with hot flushes, night sweats and probably mood swings.
 But menopause is an incredibly personal journey, very different for different women.